 "Kohaku?
 Like the river you saved?" asked Tayima.
 "Wait.
-Didn't you said, when you first came to see me, that you did all that to save Ha...
+Didn't you say, when you first came to see me, that you did all that to save Ha...
 Kohaku's life?
 But it's the... river... you saved...
-Hey, did you saw some kind of mist move ahead?"
+Hey, did you see some kind of mist move ahead?"

 They passed the food stands.
 By now, spirits were appearing left and right, eating the food.
 Chihiro's friends were scared.
 The everyday Japanese is superstitious.
 Now they were surrounded by spirits.
-Most, if not all of them had a physical form of a sort and were going on their business.
+Most, if not all of them, had a distinctive form of a sort and were going on their business.
 Many turned toward them.
 They quickly realized it was Chihiro they were looking at.
 She nodded at them, smiling.
 Some even waved their hand... hands... limbs... at her.
-Her companions, very slowly, untensed, but they never let go of either of her arms.
+Her companions, very slowly, relaxed but they never let go of either of her arms.

 "Guys... you're with me.
 Everybody realized it already.
 The worst is mostly done."

-"Yeah.
-The most difficult one is the owner of that Inn we're going to."
+"Yes.
+The most difficult one is the owner of that inn we're going to."

 "Can't we stay elsewhere?"

 "No. I worked there when I wasn't in the human world.
 Kohaku's working for her too, even if it's on his own terms.
-She's quite powerful around.
+She's quite powerful around here.
 Just be polite, but don't stand down.
 She'll walk all over you otherwise, even if you're my friends."